 Speedie Readies start self-teaching and developing word mapping mastery quickly, within weeks not years, and build a lifetime of joyful reading.

-Show the Code with Phonemies.
+How?
+We Show the Code with Phonemies.
 Unsure of the word mapping?
 Which letters are graphemes, and which phonemes they map to?
 Check the Tech.
 Simple.
 We make the English orthography visible to all.

 Children read more easily when the One, Two, Three and Away! series is introduced early.
 Our code mapping algorithm and Phonemies® make the structure of each word visible, so they can begin reading now and developing word mapping mastery instead of waiting for each part of the code to be taught.